-“Sugar” Ray Robinson is generally acknowledged as the greatest pound for pound fighter in boxing history.
-Born Walker Smith, Jr. on May 3, 1921 in Detriot, Michigan to parents Walker Smith, Sr., and Lelia (Hurst) Robinson.
-His father was a cotton, peanut, and corn farmer near Ailey, Georgia who moved north during the early years of World War I. Robinson’s parents separated and he moved to New York City with his mother at the age of 12.
-It was there the underage aspiring boxer became known as Ray Robinson when he borrowed an Amateur Athletic Union membership card from a friend by that name in order to qualify for a Golden Gloves tournament.
-When his future trainer, George Gainford, watched him box for the first time and commented that his style and fluid motions were “sweet as sugar” he became known as “Sugar” Ray Robinson.
+“Sugar” Ray Robinson is generally acknowledged as the greatest pound-for-pound fighter in boxing history.
+Born Walker Smith, Jr. on May 3, 1921, in Detroit, Michigan, to parents Walker Smith, Sr., and Lelia (Hurst) Robinson.
+His father was a cotton, peanut, and corn farmer near Ailey, Georgia, who moved north during the early years of World War I. Robinson’s parents separated, and he moved to New York City with his mother at the age of 12.
+It was there the underage aspiring boxer became known as Ray Robinson when he borrowed an Amateur Athletic Union membership card from a friend by that name to qualify for a Golden Gloves tournament.
+When his future trainer, George Gainford, watched him box for the first time and commented that his style and fluid motions were “sweet as sugar,” he became known as “Sugar” Ray Robinson.

 Known for his flamboyant lifestyle, Robinson was the first boxer to have an “entourage.”
-After retirement in 1965 Robinson attempted a career in entertainment but was not successful.
-In the late 1960s he appeared in televison series like Mission Impossible and Land of the Giants.
-In 1969 he founded the Sugar Ray Robinson Youth Foundation in South Central Los Angeles, California.
-During his final years Robinson suffered from diabetes and Alzheimer’s Disease.
-He died in Los Angeles on April 12, 1989 at the age of 67.
+After retirement in 1965, Robinson attempted a career in entertainment but was not successful.
+In the late 1960’s, he appeared in television series like Mission Impossible and Land of the Giants.
+In 1969, he founded the Sugar Ray Robinson Youth Foundation in South Central Los Angeles, California.
+During his final years, Robinson suffered from diabetes and Alzheimer’s disease.
+He died in Los Angeles on April 12, 1989, at the age of 67.

 In 1997, The Ring magazine named him “pound-for-pound, the best boxer of all time.”
 In 1999, the Associated Press named him both the greatest welterweight and middleweight boxer of the century.